Lebanon minister: Silos destroyed in 2020 blast may collapse - NewsBreak

 Lebanon minister: Silos destroyed in 2020 blast may collapse

-The ruins of the Beirut Port silos, shredded in a massive explosion two years ago, may collapse because of a fire that ignited last week and that is still smoldering inside the structure, a Lebanese minister warned Thursday.
+BEIRUT (AP) — The ruins of the Beirut Port silos, shredded in a massive explosion two years ago, are at risk of collapse because of a fire that ignited last week and is still smoldering inside the structure, a Lebanese minister warned Thursday.

-Plumes of smoke rose from the silo and small flames crackled as he spoke.
-Firefighters observed from a distance after struggling to contain the fire earlier this week.
+Plumes of smoke rose from the silo and small flames crackled as he spoke Thursday while firefighters observed from a distance after struggling to contain the blaze earlier this week.

 “We don’t want to try to fix something, only to make it worse,” Salam said, adding that experts are trying to find a solution.